• jongjong 9 months ago

 Big difference between knowing the Japanese fleet is off Pearl Harbor at 7AM versus 8:01.

-• tolerance an hour ago
+• tolerance 9 months ago

 I don't understand why your comment is being retrieved so unpopularily thus far.